nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

   - *example:* `ToMillisAtStartOfNamedWeekDay()`
   - *return millisecond epoch time of the start of the most recent Monday (possibly the day-of) of the provided millisecond epoch time, assuming UTC*

-- long -> ToMillisAtStartOfNamedWeekDay(java.lang.String: weekday) -> long
+- long -> ToMillisAtStartOfNamedWeekDay(String: weekday) -> long
   - *example:* `ToMillisAtStartOfNamedWeekDay('Wednesday')`
   - *return millisecond epoch time of the start of the most recent Wednesday (possibly the day-of) of the provided millisecond epoch time, assuming UTC*

-- long -> ToMillisAtStartOfNamedWeekDay(java.lang.String: weekday, java.lang.String: timezoneId) -> long
+- long -> ToMillisAtStartOfNamedWeekDay(String: weekday, String: timezoneId) -> long
   - *example:* `ToMillisAtStartOfNamedWeekDay('Saturday','America/Chicago'')`
   - *return millisecond epoch time of the start of the most recent Saturday (possibly the day-of) of the provided millisecond epoch time, using timezone America/Chicago*